 Managing Social Enterprises

-This course provides the opportunity to examine through a set of case studies, key issues related to managing social enterprise organizations.
-Following initial content reviewing perspectives on the trend of social enterprise, topics covered include: choosing the right organizational legal firm, managing competing or conflicting goals, tools for double and triple bottom like decision making, calculating a social return on investment (SROI), the challenge of integrating interdisciplinary human resources, raising capital at different stages of the organizational lifecycle, scaling a social innovation/ product, and exits.
+Following initial content reviewing perspectives on the trend of social enterprise, topics covered include: choosing the right organizational legal form, managing competing or conflicting goals, tools for double and triple bottom line decision making, calculating a SROI (social return on investment), the challenge of integrating interdisciplinary human resources, raising capital at different stages of the organizational lifecycle, scaling a social innovation/ product, and exits.

 Metrics, Tools and Indicators in Corporate Responsibility

-This is an applied course on the metrics, indicators and tools used by businesses to implement strategically relevant Corporate Social and Environmentally Responsibility (CR) or Sustainability programs.
-The purpose of this course is to introduce students to the knowledge and tools used by practitioners in CR.
-Although this course explores details of the CR strategy implementation, it is designed to link CR to the overall business drivers and is therefore relevant for any potential corporate manager or consultant.
+This is an applied course on the metrics, indicators and tools used by businesses to implement strategically relevant Corporate Social and Environmental Responsibility (CSER) or Sustainability programs.
+It is relevant for any potential corporate manager or consultant.

 Public Health Entrepreneurship